gizmo15/pyproxmox3/README.md

 pyproxmox
 =========

-Update to py3 and Proxmox 6 from https//github.com/Daemonthread/pyproxmox
+Update to py3 and Proxmox 6/7 from https//github.com/Daemonthread/pyproxmox
-## A Python wrapper for the Proxmox 6.x API
+## A Python wrapper for the Proxmox 6.x and 7.x API

 ### Installation and dependency